 The Human Rights Commission’s report, Missing Out: The business case for customer diversity raises two questions: can organisations afford to ignore the diversity of their customer base?
 And, what impact will this have over time?
-The research shows that organisations that are inclusive and embrace diversity find that embracing diversity is good business.
+The research shows that organisations that are inclusive and embracing diversity find it’s good for business.

 According to the report, around 28% of complaints received by the Commission in 2015-16 alleged discrimination by businesses.
 These allegations were based on sex, age, race, disability, sexual orientation and gender identity.
 The report does more than cite customer complaints.
 It provides a way forward for organisations that want to do more than comply with the law.

 Organisations that have embraced diversity in their workforce are generally in a better position to consider diversity in their customer base.
 So it seems workforce diversity might be a good first step.
 You can download the report in PDF or Word from Human Rights Commission webpage.

 “Missing out highlights the benefits of treating customer diversity and inclusion as a strategic priority.
 Further, it articulates a way forward for those organisations seeking to take advantage of a proactive approach beyond ensuring compliance with discrimination laws.”